Kids and dads both love Father’s Day.

 Crafts For Dad & Grandpa

-Father’s Day Toolbox Craft – This Father’s Day craft is simple enough for kids to make, and it’s a great way to let Dad know how much you appreciate all he does around the house.
+Father’s Day Toolbox Craft – This Father’s Day papercraft is simple enough for kids to make, and it’s a great way to let Dad know how much you appreciate all he does around the house.
 All you need is some paper, a few supplies, and some patience to put everything together.
 We guarantee Dad will be impressed with this thoughtful gift.

 Handprint Baseball Card Craft – This is a fun and easy project that kids of all ages will enjoy, and it’s sure to be a hit with any Dad or Grandpa who loves America’s pastime.
 To get started, simply gather up some construction paper, scissors, and markers and read our quick directions.

-Rocket Father’s Day Craft – This rocket Father’s Day craft is perfect for kids of all ages.
+Rocket Father’s Day Craft – This rocket Father’s Day project is perfect for kids of all ages.
 Best of all, it’s sure to make Dad feel “out of this world.”
 Just gather up a few supplies from around the house, and you’re good to go.

 Father’s Day Activities